Cryptorubic/multi-proxy-rubic/README.md

 ## Architecture<a name="architecture"></a>

-The LI.FI Contract is built using the EIP-2535 (Multi-facet Proxy) standard.
+The Rubic Contract is built using the EIP-2535 (Multi-facet Proxy) standard.
 The contract logic lives behind a single contract that in turn uses DELEGATECALL to call **facet** contracts that contain the business logic.

 All business logic is built using **facet** contracts which live in `src/Facets`.